material-components/material-components-web/packages/mdc-button/README.md

 To customize a button's color and properties, you can use the following mixins.

 #### Basic Sass Mixins

+MDC Button uses [MDC Theme](../mdc-theme)'s `primary` color by default.
+Use the following mixins to customize it.

 Mixin | Description
 --- | ---